costajob/thron/README.md

   * [Disguise](#disguise)

 ## Summary
-This gem provides a simpe Ruby client for the [Thron](https://developer.4me.it/index.php) (ex 4me) APIs.
+This gem provides a simple Ruby client for the [Thron](https://developer.4me.it/index.php) (ex 4me) APIs.
 The aim of this gem is to provide a simple interface for your ruby application that need to communicate with Thron services.
-I've also managed to keep the gem's dependencies footpring as small as possible (i hate bulky Gemfiles...).
+I've also managed to keep the gem's dependencies footprint as small as possible (i hate bulky Gemfile...).

 ## Setup
 This gem use at least a **Ruby 2.1** compatible parser.